avalanche-foundation/ACPs/README.md

 ## Contributing

-Before contributing to ACPs, please read the [contribution guidelines](./CONTRIBUTING.md).
+Before contributing to ACPs, please read the [ACP Terms of Contribution](./CONTRIBUTING.md).